 Commercial real estate may be one of the best investments you ever make.
 Whether you’ve successfully built your small business from the ground up or you’re just starting out, a question you need to answer may surface eventually: Should you purchase property for your business?
 Buying commercial real estate can be very complex, even for insider pros.
 It’s not the same as buying a home.
 It takes time, research and planning.

 Purchasing property for your business is a good idea.
 When it comes to commercial real estate, the word “commercial” applies to any property that you use to grow, expand or support your growing business.
-This can be anything from warehouses, shopping centers or hotels to office buildings, apartment complexes and more.
+This can be anything from manufacturing facilities, general purpose offices or buildings, medical offices and more.
 With this in mind, there are many reasons to consider making such an investment.
 It’s a chance to build equity, make your expenses more predictable and possibly gain tax advantages.
 Here are more reasons to consider purchasing commercial real estate:

 - Fixed rates.
 Enjoy the peace of mind of knowing what your costs will be month to month with a fixed-rate loan; there is no exposure to fluctuations like market rent increases.